 But the mystery of the 16 votes remained.
 It was not possible that the optical scanners could have recognized 16 actual votes and ignored the rest.
 Those were phantom votes, cast by no one.
 What caused them?

-Another possibility was suggested by the manufacturer’s representative, who told Stoughton City Clerk Lana Kropf that the 16 votes were likely a result of ballots being sent through the voting machine while the ink was still wet.
+The ES&S manufacturer’s representative had a different explanation.
+He told Stoughton City Clerk Lana Kropf that the 16 votes were likely the result of ballots being sent through the voting machine while the ink was still wet.
 This, he said, could have caused the wheels that feed the ballot through the optical scanner to transfer ink from a real vote to another area on the ballot.

-Working with that hardly-reassuring suggestion, Kropf and I, working with another volunteer from the WGN Election Integrity Action Team, examined every ballot cast in that precinct, looking for evidence for either explanation.
+Working with that hardly-reassuring suggestion, Kropf and I, working with Sue Trace and Julie Crego from the WGN Election Integrity Action Team, investigated.
+We examined every ballot cast in that precinct, looking for evidence for either explanation.
 Could we find 16 ballots on which front-side votes had bled through to the area where the misprogrammed machines were looking for votes?
 Or could we find 16 ballots with evidence of wet ink from a real vote being picked up and redeposited into that area?

 No, we could not.
 We saw about four or five ballots on which bleed-through seemed to be dark enough to be read as votes on the other side of the ballot, but the bleed-through was, as we’d expected, not in any target area where the voting machine would have been looking for votes.